Teradata/stacki-wiki/wiki/Configuration/Using-Attributes.md

 #### Variable substitution

-In a kickstart/autoyast/preseed file any attribute's key can be called by using an xml entity format which is `&<attrkey>;`.
+In a kickstart/autoyast/preseed file any attribute's key can be called by using an xml entity format which is `&attrkey;`.

 Let's look at the resolv.xml file for an example.
 There is this bit of code snippet: